Apache Iceberg Cost Optimization in 2026

 Compaction speed

-vs. Apache Spark on identical benchmark data
+vs. Apache Spark on identical datasets

 Query performance